Which of the following is an example of a physical change? | Study Prep in Pearson+

 1

-Understand the difference between physical and chemical changes: A physical change affects the form or physical properties of a substance without changing its chemical composition, while a chemical change results in the formation of new substances with different chemical properties.
+Understand the difference between physical and chemical changes: A physical change affects the form or appearance of a substance but does not change its chemical composition, while a chemical change results in the formation of new substances with different properties.

-Analyze each option to determine if the chemical composition changes: Digestion of food involves breaking down complex molecules into simpler ones, which is a chemical change.
+Analyze the options given: Melting of ice, Burning of wood, Rusting of iron, and Baking a cake.

-Burning of wood involves combustion, producing new substances like ash, carbon dioxide, and water, indicating a chemical change.
+Recognize that melting of ice involves a change in state from solid to liquid, which is a physical change because the chemical composition of H\_2O remains the same.

 Watch next